Greeshmanthchilla4/Data-Analytics-Portfolio/Bank Marketing/README.md

-# Diabetes
+# Bank-Marketing

-This dataset collected from the National Institute of Diabetes and Digestive and Kidney Diseases.
+This dataset collected from the **UCI Repository**.

+The data is related with direct marketing campaigns of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.

-Libraries used in this project are - Numpy, Pandas, Matplotlib, Seaborn and SckitLearn,
+Libraries used in this project are - Numpy, Pandas, Matplotlib, Seaborn and SckitLearn.